-Wireless connections are more important as consumers cut the cord and use fewer cables to connect devices.
+Wireless connections are more desirable as consumers cut the cord and use fewer cables to connect devices.
 NFC and Bluetooth are prominent technologies in this space, with similar features.
 So, what’s the difference between NFC & Bluetooth, and how can they work together?

 Near-Field Communication (NFC) and Bluetooth are two different technologies for transferring data between nearby devices.
 NFC is less expensive and operates with less power consumption.
 Bluetooth has a broader set of capabilities and uses.
 The two short-range technologies can solve various problems.

 While these two radio technologies connect devices over a short range, allowing reliable communication, that is where the similarity ends.
 The two work in entirely different ways.
 Both have their advantages and disadvantages compared to one another.
 Working together, they create an even better user experience.
 Let’s first look at what the two technologies are:

 You may already be familiar with it, but Bluetooth is used for wireless communication and connections over short distances.

 Though the technology was developed in 1989 by Ericsson, a Swedish telecommunications company, the name “Bluetooth” came up much later in 1997 when Jim Kardach proposed the name.
 “Bluetooth” was an ancient Viking king who unified Norway and Denmark.